 Let’s see some disadvantages of nails are-

-- Cannot Drive with Precision: Sometimes, you may need a part of the fastener to stick out.
-It's not easy to control the depth like the screws.
+- Cannot Drive with Precision: Sometimes, you may need a fastener part to stick out.
+It’s not easy to control the depth like the screws.

-- Tough to Remove: Sometime, you may feel this is an advantage, but it isn't easy to reconstruct anything.
-Without damaging the Wood, it's very difficult to remove the nails.
+- Tough to Remove: Sometimes, you may feel this is an advantage, but it isn’t easy to reconstruct anything.
+Without damaging the Wood, it’s challenging to remove the nails.

 It may be a matter of liking whether you want to use nails or screws for your fence.
 If you’re going to use the nails, you can do your job faster than the screws.
 Some people like to resist this; then, they should apply the twisting force to the joint.

 At the same time, when you are using screws, you can replace pickets more easily.
 You may use nails for making a frame and screws for attaching the individual pieces of wood.